 Mira Ptacin is a Maine-based award-winning creative nonfiction writer, memoirist, and New York Times bestselling ghostwriter.
-She's the author of the memoir Poor Your Soul (Soho Press 2016) as well as the forthcoming book The In-Betweens: The Spiritualists, Mediums, and Legends of Camp Etna (Liveright-W.W.
+She's the author of the memoir Poor Your Soul (Soho Press 2016) as well as the nonfiction book The In-Betweens: The Spiritualists, Mediums, and Legends of Camp Etna (Liveright-W.W.
 Norton).

-Her work frequently appears or is forthcoming in the New York Times, The Atlantic, Guernica, New York Magazine, Tin House, Vice, Oprah, McSweeney’s Internet Tendency, Creative Nonfiction, Poets & Writers, Slice Magazine, Down East, and more.
+Mira's work frequently appears or is forthcoming in the New York Times, The Atlantic, Guernica, New York Magazine, Tin House, Vice, Oprah, McSweeney’s Internet Tendency, Creative Nonfiction, Poets & Writers, Slice Magazine, Down East, and more.
 Her stories have been featured in The Moment: Wild, Poignant, Life-Changing Stories from 125 Writers and Artists Famous & Obscure (Harper Perennial 2012); Get Out: Twenty-One Writers Respond to America’s War on Women’s Rights and Reproductive Health (Cherry Bomb Books 2013), and the anthology Goodbye to All That: Writers on Loving and Leaving NYC (Seal Press 2013).

-Mira is also the founder of Freerange Nonfiction, a Manhattan reading series and storytelling collective, which has been praised by CBS as one of the “Five Best Things To Do in New York”, selected by New York Magazine as a “Critic’s Pick”, and was voted “Best Nonfiction Reading Series” by Electric Literature.
+She is also the founder of Freerange Nonfiction, a Manhattan reading series and storytelling collective, which has been praised by CBS as one of the “Five Best Things To Do in New York”, selected by New York Magazine as a “Critic’s Pick”, and was voted “Best Nonfiction Reading Series” by Electric Literature.
 Soon after moving to Maine from New York, she led the the writing program at the Salt Institute for Documentary Studies in Portland, Maine.
 After visiting Mira's writing workshop and the documentary program, author Susan Orlean said: “There is an intensity and excitement to [the Salt Institute] that makes it exceptional.
 I’m in awe.”

 Mira has led creative writing workshops at the Valhalla Women’s Correctional Facility, was a writer-in-residence at the Bronx Academy of Letters, served as guest faculty at Sarah Lawrence College’s Summer Writers Seminar for adults, and taught writing at CUNY-York College, Maine's Stonecoast, and University of New Hampshire's MFA programs.
 Currently, Mira teaches memoir writing at the Maine Correctional Center (Maine's only women's prison).